griffithlab/pVACtools/docs/pvacseq/output_files.rst

 - BigMHC_IM
 - DeepImmuno

-Please note that when running pVACseq with only elution or immunogenicity algorithms, no aggregate report and pVACview files are created.
+Please note that when running pVACseq with only presentation or immunogenicity algorithms, no aggregate report and pVACview files are created.

 Prediction Algorithms Supporting Percentile Information
 _______________________________________________________

-pVACseq outputs percentile rank information when provided by a chosen binding affinity, elution, or immunogenicity prediction algorithm.
+pVACseq outputs percentile rank information when provided by a chosen binding affinity, presentation, or immunogenicity prediction algorithm.
 The following prediction algorithms calculate a percentile rank: